Estimating means of bounded random variables by betting: Additional theoretical results

-In Section~\ref{section:howToBet}, it was mentioned that for nonnegative martingales, Ville's inequality is nearly an equality and hence hedged capital CSs are nearly tight in a time-uniform sense.
-However, it is natural to wonder whether the fixed-time hedged capital CIs have any theoretical guarantees in addition to their excellent empirical performance.
-In this section, we demonstrate that bets can be chosen such that the width of hedged capital CIs scales like $O(1/\sqrt{n})$ where $n$ is the sample size. \begin{proposition} Suppose $X_1^n \sim P$ are independent observations from a distribution $P \in \Pcal^\mu$ with mean $\mu \in [0, 1]$.
-Let $\lambda_n \in (0, 1)$ such that $\lambda_n \asymp 1/\sqrt{n}$.
-Then the confidence interval,
+In Section~\ref{section:howToBet}, it was mentioned that for nonnegative martingales, Ville's inequality is nearly an equality and hence martingale-based CSs are nearly tight in a time-uniform sense.
+However, it is natural to wonder what other theoretical guarantees betting CSs/CIs can have in addition to their empirical performance.
+In the time-uniform setting, CSs for the mean cannot attain widths which scale faster than $\asymp \sqrt{\log\log t / t}$, due to the law of the iterated logarithm.
+Similarly, fixed-time CIs cannot scale faster than $\asymp 1/\sqrt{n}$.
+In this section, we show that it is possible to choose betting strategies such that the resulting CSs and CIs scale at the optimal rates of $O(\sqrt{\log\log t / t})$ and $O(1/\sqrt{n})$, respectively.